Migrate from Tinybird Classic

 # Add remaining sink settings

-This helps ensure that your project doesn't contain duplicate data between the streaming and backfill data.
+This ensures that your project doesn't contain duplicate records when combining streaming and backfill data.

-If you need to export lots of data, use query parameters or a file template to break the export into smaller files.
+If your query exceeds the sink limits, use query parameters or a file template to break the export into smaller files.

 3